jgfranco17/jgfranco17/README.md

 at Woven by Toyota, the mobility software subsidiary of Toyota Motor Corporation (TMC).
 As an engineer for the Arene Tools Engineering team, I build software testing automation tools to help validate and advance automotive software.

+In my free time, I like to tinker with building small backend microservices and command-line tooling.

 ## 🌐 Socials:

 <p align="left">